i11g/Unit-Testing/README.md

 # Unit Testing
-This repository contains large variety of unit tests  and test solutions using different tools - QUnit, NUnit, Mocka and Chai
+This repository contains large variety of unit tests  and test solutions using different testing tools - QUnit, NUnit, Mocka and Chai

 ## Table of Contents